Incremental Medians via Online Bidding: Introduction and Summary of Results

 The $k$-median problem is a well-known NP-hard facility location problem.
-Substantial work has been done on efficient approximation algorithms that, given $k$, find a set $F_k$ of $k$ medians of approximately minimum cost \cite{arya01,ArRaSh03,charikar99a,charikar99b,jain01,jain02,young00kmedians}.
-In particular, for the metric version Arya et al.\ show that, for any $\epsilon > 0$, a set $F_k$ of cost at most $(3+\epsilon)\opt_k$ can be found in polynomial time \cite{arya01}.
+Substantial work has been done on efficient approximation algorithms that, given $k$, find a set $F_k$ of $k$ facilities of approximately minimum cost \cite{arya01,arya04,ArRaSh03,charikar99a,charikar99b,charikar-guha05, jain01,jain02,jain03,young00kmedians,lin92packing}.
+In particular, for the metric version, Arya~\etal~\cite{arya01,arya04} show that, for any $\epsilon > 0$, a set $F_k$ of cost at most $(3+\epsilon)\opt_k$ can be found in polynomial time.

-{\em Oblivious medians} is an online version of the $k$-median problem where $k$ is not specified in advance \cite{MetPla00,mettu03}.
+\paragraph{Incremental medians.} The \emph{incremental} medians problem is a version of the $k$-median problem where $k$ is not specified in advance \cite{MetPla00,mettu03}.
 Instead, authorizations for additional facilities arrive over time.
-A (possibly randomized) \emph{oblivious algorithm} produces a sequence $\barF=(F_1,F_2,\ldots,F_n)$ of facility sets which must satisfy the oblivious constraint $F_1\subseteq{}F_2\subseteq\cdots\subseteq{}F_n{}\subseteq\calF$.
-In general, in an oblivious solution, the $F_k$'s cannot all simultaneously have minimum cost.
-The algorithm is said to be {\em $c$-cost-competitive}, or to have {\em cost-competitive ratio} of $c$, if it produces a (possibly random) sequence $\barF$ of sets which is $c$-cost-competitive, that is, such that for each $k$, the set $F_k$ has size at most $k$ and (expected) cost at most $c\cdot\opt_k$.
-For offline solutions we use the term ``approximate'' instead of ``competitive''.
+Given an instance of the $k$-median problem, a (possibly randomized) algorithm produces a sequence $\barF=(F_1,F_2,\ldots,F_n)$ of facility sets, where $F_1\subseteq{}F_2\subseteq\cdots\subseteq{}F_n{}\subseteq\calF$, and $|F_k|\le k$ for all $k$.

+In general, in an incremental solution, the $F_k$'s cannot all simultaneously have minimum cost.
+An algorithm is said to be \emph{$c$-cost-competitive}, or to have \emph{cost-competitive ratio} of $c$, if it produces a (possibly random) sequence $\barF$ of sets which is $c$-cost-competitive, that is, such that for each $k$, the set $F_k$ has size at most $k$ and (expected) cost at most $c\cdot\opt_k$.
-Mettu and Plaxton~\cite{MetPla00,mettu03} give a $c$-cost-competitive linear time oblivious algorithm with $c\approx 30$.
-Our first contribution is to improve this ratio.
-The problem is difficult both because (1) the solution must be oblivious, and (2) even the offline problem is NP-hard.
-To study separately the effects of the two difficulties, we consider both polynomial and non-polynomial algorithms.

-\begin{theorem} Oblivious metric medians has non-polynomial deterministic and randomized algorithms that are $8$-cost-competitive and $2e$-cost-competitive, respectively. {\rm\bf (b)} If (offline) metric $k$-median has a polynomial $c$-cost-approximation algorithm, then the oblivious problem has polynomial deterministic and randomized algorithms that are $8c$-cost-competitive and $2ec$-cost-competitive, respectively. \end{theorem}

-As it is known that there is a polynomial $(3+\eps)$-cost-approximation algorithm for the offline metric medians \cite{arya01}, Theorem~\ref{thm: cost competitive} implies the cost-competitive ratios shown in Fig.~\ref{fig: results}.
-Theorem~\ref{thm: cost competitive} was recently and independently discovered by Lin, Nagarajan, Rajaraman and Williamson~\cite{LNRW06}.
-For polynomial algorithms, they improved the result further using a Lagrangian-multiplier-preserving approximation algorithm for facility location; they obtained $16$-cost-competitive and randomized $4e$-competitive polynomial algorithms for metric medians.